konradjosefsinger/ArtStreet/README.md

 Mongo, React, Express, Node, Leaflet API

+### To Do

+- User authentication and authorization

 ### Features to consider

 - Multi-Media Attachments: Allow users to attach photos, audio recordings, etc.
-- Social Integration: Allow users to share their pinned locations on social media.
+- Social Integration: Allow users to share their pinned locations on social media